Jonathan2251/lbd/_sources/asm.txt

   LLVM ERROR: Inline asm not supported by this streamer because we don't have an asm parser for this target

-Since we don't implement cpu0 assembler, it has the error message as above.
+Since we havn't implemented Cpu0 assembler, it has the error message as above.
-The cpu0 can translate LLVM IR into assembly and obj directly, but it cannot translate hand code assembly instructions into obj.
+The Cpu0 can translate LLVM IR into assembly and obj directly, but it cannot translate hand-code assembly instructions into obj.
 Directory AsmParser handle the assembly to obj translation.
 The Chapter11_1/ include AsmParser implementation as follows,